discsim/frank/docs/index.rst

 Documentation
 =============

-Welcome to the Frankenstein (``frank``) documentation, you monster. frank fits the 1D radial brightness profile of an interferometric source given a set of visibilities.
-This site details how to install and run the code, provides examples for applying the model and interpreting its results, and hosts the code's API.
+Frankenstein (``frank``) fits the 1D radial brightness profile of an interferometric source given a set of visibilities.
+These docs detail how to install and run the code, provide examples for applying the model and interpreting its results, and host the code's API.

 .. toctree::
    :maxdepth: 1